Start Mapping Out Your Educational Experience

 Learning Objectives:

-- Review the recently published scientific literature related to the role of CR, physical activity and physical fitness as significant predictors for cardiovascular morbidity and mortality.
+- Review the recently published scientific literature related to the role of physical activity and fitness as significant predictors for cardiovascular morbidity and mortality.

-- Analyze the interactions of physical activity, physical fitness and its pleiotropic benefits for prevention and treatment of cardiovascular disease.
+- Analyze the interactions of physical activity, physical fitness, and their pleiotropic benefits for future implementation in cardiac rehabilitation programs.

-- Assess the scientific basis for delivery of CR as a powerful therapeutic modality for the secondary prevention of cardiovascular disease.
+- To better understand the scientific basis for delivery of Cardiac Rehabilitation service as a powerful therapeutic modality for primary and secondary prevention of cardiovascular disease.

 Back to top